Introduction

 There may be a shift of interest, and therefore as a teacher, it is very important to understand such motivators at various stages of development of a child.
 There should be a concerted effort by the teacher to eliminate all negative external stimuli that may be destructive to the student.

-Although positive stimuli like rewards are always very effective in ensuring that the child gets motivated, at times a teacher may be forced to employ negative stimulus like punishment in order to discourage a behavior that is detrimental to the student’s success.
+Although positive stimuli like rewards are always very effective in ensuring that the child gets motivated, at times a teacher may be forced to employ negative stimuli like punishment in order to discourage a behavior that is detrimental to the student’s success.

 Wong (2000), reports that cognition is directly linked to motivation.
-In his study, this scholar talks about development of self regulation and regulation theories.
-This study emphasizes the fact that self regulated students are always easy to work with in a classroom set up.
-This is because they develop their own workable strategies on how to achieve success, they have the self drive and they always set their own goals.
+In his study, this scholar talks about development of self-regulation and regulation theories.
+This study emphasizes the fact that self regulated students are always easy to work within a classroom setup.
+This is because they develop their own workable strategies on how to achieve success, they have the self-drive and they always set their own goals.

 This theory suggests that students can reinforce their own motivation by undertaking numerous self-regulatory strategies that include setting suitable and achievable goals, applying academic strategies, and assess their own progress.

-Motivation has been the focus of many educators as they strive to achieve a learning environment where a student has self drive to achieve success in academics.
+Motivation has been the focus of many educators as they strive to achieve a learning environment where a student has self-drive to achieve success in academics.
 A study by McClelland (1897) reveals that motivation varies from one individual to another, depending on various internal and external factors.
 This study shows that an individual student may have the motivation towards one subject and not the other.

 This can be attributed to the concerned teacher of that subject.
 The manner in which teachers carry themselves out will have a great bearing on the motivation the student have towards the subject.
 It is therefore very important that as a teacher, one understands the motivators of students and maintains a positive attitude with each individual student if this is possible.

 However, this may not be very easy in case the student concerned is in lower classes.
-At this stage, it is very difficult to develop this self drive for life may not mean much.
+At this stage, it is very difficult to develop this self-drive for life may not mean much.
 Such students, although they can easily get motivated easily, can not maintain such motivation longer after the departure of the person motivating them.
 At this stage, they believe that books are not easily read by individuals of their age (Wolfson, 2008).

 They therefore prefer that the books be read to them.
 As one passes elementary level to middle school, it becomes very possible for such an individual to develop a personal conviction on what targets are to be met.
-At this stage therefore, a teacher may engage such a student to focus on achieving a certain ambition in life.
+At this stage, therefore, a teacher may engage such a student to focus on achieving a certain ambition in life.

 With this, the student will work, bearing in mind what is to be achieved by the end of the day.
 Such a student will be in apposition to set attainable goals within a given timeline as a measure of how effective and consistent he or she is towards achieving the strategic objective.

 According to the study by Heckhausen (2000), it was observed that there are particular behaviors that have direct negative impact to developing a positive reading culture.
 This study shows that the recent technological advancements have had more negative effect to the culture of reading than the positivity.
-From Hollywood movies to computer games, the society has developed a crop of children who detests reading at home.
+From Hollywood movies to computer games, the society has developed a crop of children who detest reading at home.

 To counter this challenge, educationists have designed ways of capitalizing on what these individuals love most, the audiovisuals.
 Willingham (2007) asserts that In order to generate motivation in an individual, it will best be approached from the perspective of their interests.
-First identify what makes them happy.
-In this case it was found that many students like watching movies.
+First, identify what makes them happy.
+In this case, it was found that many students like watching movies.

 The next stage will be to develop a way through which a learning material may be turned into an audiovisual so that other than passing the intended message to the learner, it also acts as a form of entertainment.
 This would develop interest of such a student when next time in class, the teacher comes up with what he had watched.

-It would be easier and more interesting for such a student to refer to the book for more clarification, after the teacher is gone.
+It would be easier and more interesting for such a student to refer to the book for more clarification after the teacher is gone.
 It is from this that this culture will be revived, and the concerned individual will be in a position to read at own volition as time goes by.

 This is easier to do in case the subject in question is literature.
 However, it may not be easy to do the same if it is a science course.
 Moreover, this method is always associated with those who are physically impaired.